 - Tax complications: we encourage international individuals to read up on IRS tax laws and consult a tax professional concerning earning their income outside of the US.

-- It can sometimes be lonely: missing out on things back home, friends, family, and not having coworkers you can see in person.
+- It can sometimes be lonely: you may feel like you're missing out on things back home that are happening with friends and family.
+It can also be difficult not having coworkers you can see in person.